SHARE

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

-Making homemade gianduja gelato is pretty simple: you add milk chocolate to a Sicilian-style gelato base, then mix in ground toasted hazelnuts.
+Making milk chocolate hazelnut gelato is pretty simple: you add melted milk chocolate to a Sicilian-style gelato base, then mix in ground toasted hazelnuts.
 The result is an unforgettable treat that pleases everyone, from kids to kids-at-heart.

 Raw hazelnuts are sometimes packaged as “filberts.”
 Filberts and hazelnuts are one and the same!
 (Read why hazelnuts go by several names.)